gatapia/picnet_pbi_cli/readme.md

 ## Installation
 The simplest way to install this command line tool is to download the [pbi.exe](https://github.com/gatapia/picnet_pbi_cli/raw/master/pbi.exe) file from this repository, save it in an
 appropriate location and add that to location your path.
+Note: this assumes that you have the .Net Framework Runtime installed (which most modern Windows machines do).

 ## Overview
 Unfortunately the Power BI `pbix` file format is a binary file format making it incompatible with: